laszewsk/mlcommons/benchmarks/earthquake/latest/TimersOptimization.md

 # Timers

 Bullet points under timers are in runtime order.
 Some timers appear inside of others.
-They are stated in description if that is the case.
+These are stated in description if that is the case.

 ## **Summary of Model timers**